nythrox/effects.js/README.md

 - programming in direct-style (like async await - but for any data structure: promises, arrays, generators, etc)
 - maintaining code pure (referentially transparent) while working with effects
 - many control flow constructs can be expressed with only algebraic effects: async/await, coroutines/fibers, generators, exceptions, backtracking, react hooks & suspense, and more
-- combining monads (almost any monad can be represented as an effect, which neatly allows it to be used together with other effects)
+- combining monads (almost any monad can be represented as an effect, which allows them to be used/chained together)

 It's easier to understand what it allows by seeing it in action: